-Headlines this last winter talked a lot about winter storms that caused power outages for hundreds of thousands of people across the Midwest stretching out to the East Coast and Canada.
+Headlines these last winters talked a lot about winter storms that caused power outages for hundreds of thousands of people across the Midwest stretching out to the East Coast and Canada.

 Late December 2013 brought on a large area ice storm that affected over 1,500,000 people in Maine, New York, New Hampshire, Michigan, Rhode Island and other states in the U.S. This storm also affected people in Ontario, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland.